PyDataAmsterdam/amsterdam.pydata.org/pages/cfp.md

 **Sales pitches:** We are a community of developers and users of open-source scientific computing tools.
 You can reference your closed-source product or platform, but the audience will find the talk more interesting if they can try your techniques with the PyData stack.
 Your problem definition, proposed techniques and business domain are also interesting, but sales pitches are typically rejected.

-**Repeated talks:** We have a strong preference for new talks, and new speakers, and as such, if your talk is already available online or it has been already presented in PyData, it is unlikely to be accepted for the conference.
+**Repeated talks:** We have a strong preference for new talks and new speakers, and as such, if your talk is already available online or it has been already presented in PyData, it is unlikely to be accepted for the conference.

 ## Examples from last year